Optimal Number of Choices in Rating Contexts: Introduction

 One could argue that this model is somewhat ``trivial'' in the sense that it would be optimal to set $k = n$ to permit all the possible scores, as this would result in the ``compressed'' scores agreeing exactly with the full scores.
-However, there are several reasons that would lead us to prefer to select $k << n$ in practice (as all of the examples previously described have done), thus making this ``thought experiment'' worthwhile.
+However, there are several reasons that would lead us to prefer to select $k << n$ in practice (as all of the examples previously described have done), thus making this analysis worthwhile.
 It is much easier for a human to assign a score from a small set than from a large set, particularly when rating many items under time constraints.
 We could have included an additional term into the cost function $e_k$ that explicitly penalizes larger values of $k$, which would have a significant effect on the optimal value of $k$ (providing a favoritism for smaller values).
 However the selection of this function would be somewhat arbitrary and would make the model more complex, and we leave this for future study.
 Given that we do not include such a penalty term, one may expect that increasing $k$ will always decrease $e_k$ in our setting.
 While the simulations show a clear negative relationship, we show that smaller values of $k$ actually lead to smaller $e_k$ surprisingly often.
 These smaller values would receive further preference with a penalty term.

-The most closely related theoretical work studies the impact of using finely grained numerical grades (100, 99, 98) vs. coarse letter grades (A, B, C)~\cite{Dubey10:Grading}.
+One line of related theoretical research that also has applications to the education domain studies the impact of using finely grained numerical grades (100, 99, 98) vs. coarse letter grades (A, B, C)~\cite{Dubey10:Grading}.
 They conclude that if students care primarily about their rank relative to the other students, they are often best motivated to work by assigning them coarse categories than exact numerical scores.
 In a setting of ``disparate'' student abilities they show that the optimal absolute grading scheme is always coarse.
 Their model is game-theoretic; each player (student) selects an effort level, seeking to optimize a utility function that depends on both the relative score and effort level.
 Their setting is quite different from ours in many ways.
 For one, they study a setting where it is assumed that the underlying ``ground truth'' score is known, yet may be disguised for strategic reasons.
 In our setting the goal is to approximate the ground truth score as closely as possible.